JosephLai241/URS/docs/The Forest.md

         self.root = CommentNode({ "id": "abc123" })
 ```

 The only key in the dictionary passed into `CommentNode` is `id`, therefore the root `CommentNode` will only contain the attributes `self.id` and `self.replies`.
 A mock submission ID I typed is shown.
+The actual source code will pull the submission's ID based on the URL that was passed into the `-c` flag and set the `id` value accordingly.

 Before I get to the insertion methods, I will explain how comments and their replies are linked.